 Surface and groundwater levels showed mixed trends throughout the District over the last week.
 The majority of United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are at median levels for this time of year.
-Most of the surface water and groundwater stations across the KB recorded increases in water levels over the last week.
-Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 21.13, 19.01, and 19.25 feet.
-Approximately half of UEC surficial aquifer wells are at median levels, with most of the remainder in the upper 76th to 90th percentile range.
-Surface and groundwater levels increased in about sixty percent of the Lower East Coast (LEC) monitoring stations over the past week.
-Water levels are still a little low in C-111 basin.
-Approximately half of the USGS Biscayne aquifer monitor wells are in their upper 76th to 90th percentile range or higher at this time.
-The remainder is split between median levels and the lower 10th to 24th percentile range.
+Approximately half of the surface water and groundwater stations across the KB recorded increases in water levels over the last week.
+Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 20.47, 19.09, and 19.17 feet, well above the fourteen feet agricultural cut-off.
+Approximately eighty percent of UEC surficial aquifer wells are at median levels, with the remainder in the upper 76th to 90th percentile range.
+Surface and groundwater levels increased in almost half of the Lower East Coast (LEC) monitoring stations over the past week.
+Water levels are still a little low in parts of the C-111 basin.
+Approximately forty percent of the USGS Biscayne aquifer monitor wells are in their upper 76th to 90th percentile range or higher at this time and forty percent are at median levels.
+The remainder is in the lower 10th to 24th percentile range or lower.

-In the Lower West Coast (LWC), groundwater levels increased in most of the monitor wells over the last seven days.
+In the Lower West Coast (LWC), groundwater levels increased in approximately half of the monitor wells over the last seven days.
 The majority of the wells in the Surficial aquifer are at median levels or higher for this time of year.
-About half of the Lower Tamiami aquifer wells are in the upper 76th to 90th percentile range, with the remainder at median levels.
+Over half of the Lower Tamiami aquifer wells are at median levels with the remainder in the upper 76th to 90th percentile range.
 The majority of the Sandstone aquifer monitor wells are at median levels for this time of year.
 About two thirds of the Mid-Hawthorn aquifer monitor wells are at median levels or higher, with most of the remainder in the lower 10th to 24th percentile range and lower.
 Figure 1 summarizes current water level conditions.

-Explanation - Percentile classes (symbol color based on most recent measurement Wells Spri ings • • • • 0 Real-Time • Low <10 10-24 25-75 76-90 >90 LEada Not Δ Continuous 2 Low Much Below Normal Below Normal Normal Above Normal Much Above Normal High Ranked Periodic Measurements
+Explanation - Percentile classes(symbol color based on most recent measurement) s Sprin ngs • • 2 Real-Time Low <10 10-24 25-75 76-90 >90 Not Ranked Continuous Much Below Normal Below Normal Normal Above Normal Much Above Normal High Veasurements